GSA/CFO.gov/_cards/2021-11-26-0501-Personal-Integrity-and-Honesty-Senior.md

 behavior_illustrations: "Promotes a climate of openness and honesty and does not penalize responsible dissent ?
 Does not acquiesce to inappropriate personal requests for favors, political pressure, or promise of gain ?
 Displays fortitude to support ethical actions that may negatively impact self or stakeholders"
 proficiency_level_definition: Applies the competency in exceptionally difficult situations ?
 Serves as a key resource and advises others ?
 Demonstrates comprehensive, expert understanding of concepts and processes
 relevant_courses:
-- <a href="https://www.LearnAtGSUSA.com/AUDT9030" aria-label="Ethical Decision Making for Auditors/Leaders (AUDT9030), GSU - https://www.LearnAtGSUSA.com/AUDT9030">Ethical Decision Making for Auditors/Leaders (AUDT9030), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT9030" aria-label="Ethical Decision Making for Auditors/Leaders (AUDT9030) - https://www.LearnAtGSUSA.com/AUDT9030">Ethical Decision Making for Auditors/Leaders (AUDT9030)</a>, GSU
-- <a href="https://www.LearnAtGSUSA.com/ACQI8505" aria-label="Government Contract Law (ACQI8505), GSU - https://www.LearnAtGSUSA.com/ACQI8505">Government Contract Law (ACQI8505), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/ACQI8505" aria-label="Government Contract Law (ACQI8505) - https://www.LearnAtGSUSA.com/ACQI8505">Government Contract Law (ACQI8505)</a>, GSU
 filters: Personal-Integrity-and-Honesty GS-14-15 series-0501
 ---